agloriousli/agloriousli/README.md

 A builder at heart - I love hacking together full-stack apps, wrangling ML models, and turning weird ideas into working products.
 Whether it’s a research tool, a personal dashboard, or a scrappy AI study bot, I enjoy the messy and rewarding process of figuring things out.

-Right now, I’m a Software Engineering student at the University of Waterloo (SE '30), and I’ve spent the past few years:
+I’ve spent the past few years:
-- 👾 shipping features at early-stage startups (StudyDojo YC F24, decaf)
+- 👾 shipping features at early-stage startups
 - 📊 doing time-series ML research on storms and climate data
 - 🛠️ crafting tools and visualizations that people actually use